 Cancelling FHA Mortgage Insurance

-October 12, 2002, Reviewed December 12, 2007
+October 12, 2002, Reviewed December 12, 2007, Revised November 20, 2013

 For cancellation rules on private mortgage insurance, see Cancelling Private Mortgage Insurance (2).